n00mkrad/flowframes/README.md

 * Download on [itch](https://nmkd.itch.io/flowframes) or, for the most recent beta versions, on [Patreon](https://www.patreon.com/n00mkrad).
 This repo does not provide builds.
 * Run Flowframes.exe
-* Select the components you want to install (certain packages are required, cannot be unticked)
+* Pre-1.18: Select the components you want to install (certain packages are required, cannot be unticked)

+Starting with 1.18, the installer has been removed, and Flowframes is instead distributed as an all-in-one archive.
+Download the "Full" file if you are using a Maxwell/Pascal/Turing GPU and want to use embedded Pytorch.
+Use "NoPython" if you run an AMD GPU or want to use your system Python/Pytorch installation.

-## Using A Pytorch AI
+## Using A Pytorch Implementation

 Some of the AI networks run on Tencent's NCNN framework, which allows them to run on any modern (Vulkan-capable) GPU.